Updated July 24, 2019

 The Fire Team belt is comfy right out of the pack, countered to fit between hips and ribcage there’ll be no problems with this belt restricting your movements, making it one of the best belts on the market to help you keep your form when lifting.

-- 🕘LIFETIME WARRANTY: If your weightlifting belt ever breaks or becomes unsafe to use, we will replace it for free.
+- LIFETIME WARRANTY: We've got your back!
+If your weightlifting belt ever breaks or becomes unsafe to use, we will replace it for free.
 No questions asked.

 The most important aspect of any training belt is the fit and this is where most nylon velcro belts conquer the heavy duty stiffness of the leather belts.
 There are certain characteristics of nylon belts like our Fire Team belt that are worth a mention: